amirmd76/taki/README.md

 ```

 ### Game Manual

+Run the command `taki` in terminal to play the game.

 Press _h_ (on keyboard) to get hard and _f_ to fire.
 Your score is the number of chicks you've fu\**ed.
 You can only fu\** a chick while hard (obviously lol).